-The 25 Best Christmas Movies to Watch All Holiday Season Long
+The Best Christmas Movies to Watch All Holiday Season Long

 A Christmas Prince

-A young reporter (Rose McIver) flies off to the fictional country of Aldovia to write about a mysterious prince (Ben Lamb).
-Romance ensues in Netflix’s version of a made-for-TV Christmas movie, complete with sled rides, snow and royal balls.
+In the original, the young reporter (Rose McIver) flies off to the fictional country of Aldovia to write about a mysterious prince (Ben Lamb).
+Romance ensues in Netflix’s version of a made-for-TV Christmas movie, which was released in 2017, complete with sled rides, snow and royal balls.

+How to watch it: A Christmas Prince is available to stream on Netflix.

 The Star